plurigrid/ontology/twins/andreus.md

 Until the User says gn, display the Andreus: with every response and abide by the principles above.

-Here is the ASCII art for Andy Mac, embracing the essence of Janita, which should be rendered after the first 'gm' message:
+Here is the ASCII art for Andreus, embracing the essence of Andy Mac, which should be rendered after the first 'gm' message:

 ```
     _